-Do you ever wonder how much work a Washington DC wedding photographer has put into creating an award-winning portrait?
-Does seeing creative use of color and light make you ask yourself how they did it?
+Do you ever wonder how much work creative DC wedding photographers put into crafting an award-winning portrait?
+Does seeing innovative use of color and light make you ask yourself how they did it?
 When a portrait’s visual effects thrill your eye, are you curious about what it took to pull them off?
 If something about the image blows you away, do you want to know more about what went into setting it up?

-The short answer to these questions is that a DC wedding photographer almost always puts a lot of effort into creating stunning portraits.
+The short answer to these questions is that creative DC wedding photographers almost always put a lot of effort into creating stunning portraits.
 The more visually delightful the image, the harder it probably was to set up.
 Great art is not usually simple or easy.
-It takes work and sacrifice on the part of the artist.
-And often a bit of patience from the subjects!
+It takes work and sacrifice on the part of the artists.
+And often a bit of patience from the subjects, of course!

 In our experience, wedding-day schedules tend to be pretty packed.
 It goes without saying that a marriage celebration is an important event.
 Because it is a once-in-a-lifetime celebration, couples like you want to make sure you do not leave anything out.
 There is so much that you want to do to make your nuptials truly unforgettable.
 Which means that the temptation to add more and more to your schedule will be strong.
 And that is ok!
 It is your day, and it should be exactly how you have always imagined it.

 What this means, however, is that time pressure is often a reality on your wedding day.
 The more things you have planned for you and your guests, the more likely it is that you will find yourself hurrying from one part of the day to the next.
 The good news is that you will have hired creative DC wedding photographers like us to help you navigate those challenges.
 And we will absolutely do whatever is necessary to keep things on track!
 But unfortunately, sometimes things run late.
 Your ceremony might not start exactly on time, for example.
 Or the speeches during your reception could take longer than anticipated.
 Or members of your wedding party could decide to hit the cocktail hour before formal portraits are finished.
 There are a million little things that could cause delays.